Breast Imaging Fellowship

-The Breast Imaging section performs approximately 48,000 studies, including interventional procedures, each year.
-More than 15,000 screening mammograms with tomosynthesis are performed at Yale New Haven Hospital and three satellite offices.
+The Breast Imaging section performs more than 50,000 studies each year.
+More than 15,000 screening mammograms with tomosynthesis are performed at Yale New Haven Hospital, Bridgeport Hospital Outpatient facilities, and multiple satellite offices.
 In addition, more than 5,000 diagnostic mammograms, as well as ductograms, breast ultrasound and breast MRI exams are performed annually.
-Nearly 1,000 interventional procedures are performed each year and include mammographic, sonographic, and MRI guided needle localizations and stereotactic, sonographic, and MRI- guided core biopsies.
+More than 1,000 interventional procedures are performed each year and include mammographic, sonographic, and MRI guided needle localizations and stereotactic, sonographic, and MRI- guided core biopsies.

 Reni Butler, MD

 Maryam Etsami, MD

 Application will be accepted beginning August 1, 2022 for the 2024-2025 academic year, (July 1, 2024 – June 30, 2025).